metio/terraform-provider-k8s/docs/data-sources/camel_apache_org_integration_profile_v1_manifest.md

 Optional:

 - `auto` (Boolean) Enable automatic discovery of all trait properties.
-- `channel_sinks` (List of String) List of channels used as destination of integration routes.Can contain simple channel names or full Camel URIs.
+- `channel_sinks` (List of String) List of channels used as destination of integration routes.
+Can contain simple channel names or full Camel URIs.
-- `channel_sources` (List of String) List of channels used as source of integration routes.Can contain simple channel names or full Camel URIs.
+- `channel_sources` (List of String) List of channels used as source of integration routes.
+Can contain simple channel names or full Camel URIs.
 - `config` (String) Can be used to inject a Knative complete configuration in JSON format.
-- `configuration` (Map of String) Legacy trait configuration parameters.Deprecated: for backward compatibility.
+- `configuration` (Map of String) Legacy trait configuration parameters.
+Deprecated: for backward compatibility.
 - `enabled` (Boolean) Can be used to enable or disable a trait.
 All traits share this common property.
-- `endpoint_sinks` (List of String) List of endpoints used as destination of integration routes.Can contain simple endpoint names or full Camel URIs.
+- `endpoint_sinks` (List of String) List of endpoints used as destination of integration routes.
+Can contain simple endpoint names or full Camel URIs.
 - `endpoint_sources` (List of String) List of channels used as source of integration routes.
-- `event_sinks` (List of String) List of event types that the integration will produce.Can contain simple event types or full Camel URIs (to use a specific broker).
+- `event_sinks` (List of String) List of event types that the integration will produce.
+Can contain simple event types or full Camel URIs (to use a specific broker).
-- `event_sources` (List of String) List of event types that the integration will be subscribed to.Can contain simple event types or full Camel URIs (to use a specific broker different from 'default').
+- `event_sources` (List of String) List of event types that the integration will be subscribed to.
+Can contain simple event types or full Camel URIs (to use a specific broker different from 'default').
-- `filter_event_type` (Boolean) Enables the default filtering for the Knative trigger using the event typeIf this is true, the created Knative trigger uses the event type as a filter on the event stream when no other filter criteria is given. (default: true)
+- `filter_event_type` (Boolean) Enables the default filtering for the Knative trigger using the event type If this is true, the created Knative trigger uses the event type as a filter on the event stream when no other filter criteria is given. (default: true)
 - `filter_source_channels` (Boolean) Enables filtering on events based on the header 'ce-knativehistory'.
-Since this header has been removed in newer versions ofKnative, filtering is disabled by default.
+Since this header has been removed in newer versions of Knative, filtering is disabled by default.
-- `filters` (List of String) Sets filter attributes on the event stream (such as event type, source, subject and so on).A list of key-value pairs that represent filter attributes and its values.The syntax is KEY=VALUE, e.g., 'source='my.source''.Filter attributes get set on the Knative trigger that is being created as part of this integration.
+- `filters` (List of String) Sets filter attributes on the event stream (such as event type, source, subject and so on).
+A list of key-value pairs that represent filter attributes and its values.
+The syntax is KEY=VALUE, e.g., 'source='my.source''.
+Filter attributes get set on the Knative trigger that is being created as part of this integration.
-- `namespace_label` (Boolean) Enables the camel-k-operator to set the 'bindings.knative.dev/include=true' label to the namespaceAs Knative requires this label to perform injection of K_SINK URL into the service.If this is false, the integration pod may start and fail, read the SinkBinding Knative documentation. (default: true)
+- `namespace_label` (Boolean) Enables the camel-k-operator to set the 'bindings.knative.dev/include=true' label to the namespace As Knative requires this label to perform injection of K_SINK URL into the service.
+If this is false, the integration pod may start and fail, read the SinkBinding Knative documentation. (default: true)
-- `sink_binding` (Boolean) Allows binding the integration to a sink via a Knative SinkBinding resource.This can be used when the integration targets a single sink.It's enabled by default when the integration targets a single sink(except when the integration is owned by a Knative source).
+- `sink_binding` (Boolean) Allows binding the integration to a sink via a Knative SinkBinding resource.
+This can be used when the integration targets a single sink.
+It's enabled by default when the integration targets a single sink (except when the integration is owned by a Knative source).

 <a id="nestedatt--spec--traits--knative_service"></a>